 I am so so excited, the Kentucky Derby will be happening again soon!
 If your wondering why this makes me so excited let me explain.
 I was born in Lexington, Kentucky, spent 8 years there during my 20’s and believe it or not…my dad is jockey!
 Yes, for real.
 In fact my family has and still does race horses in Lexington.
 Even while growing up in California my entire childhood was spent around horses.
 I guess you could say I have never know a life without horses.

-Glam Fabrics was lovely enough to sponsor this post and sent this fun fabric our way.
+Jennie from Glam Fabrics was carrying this line in her shop and was awesome enough to send some my way!
 Yay!
 I happened to have two boat neck style dresses that were getting very short on my girls and when I saw how well they went with this fabric I knew it was a perfect match.

-Here are the details for the tutorial.
+Here are the details of the tutorial.
 You can find the bow pattern pieces at the end of the post.

 Download the Fabric Bow Sewing Pattern.
 This will give you the correct measurements for the bow.